Go-Go Boy Interrupted

 Go-Go Boy Interrupted is an LGBT-themed comedy web series that premiered on YouTube in October 2014.
 Adapted from a Groundlings sketch comedy act of the same name, the series stars and was created by Jimmy Fowlie.
 It chronicles the adventures of Danny Carter, a 30-year-old "washed up" male go-go dancer.
-Fowlie commented on each of the first seven episodes via a column at HuffingtonPost.com as they were released.
+Fowlie commented on each of the first seven episodes via a column at HuffPost as they were released.